 The City has a long tradition of transparency and accountability.
 Redmond publishes its financial results each month on its web site in a timely fashion.
-The City provides an in-person review of financial results to the City Council each quarter (see www.redmond.gov/finance) and provides all its vendor payments (whether paid through check, wire transfer, or credit card) on its "open data portal" (see http://data.redmond.gov).
+The City provides an in-person review of financial results to the City Council each quarter (see www.redmond.gov/Financial Reports) and the City's financial condition is reflected in the City's Annual Comprehensive Financial Report (ACFR).